-But getting approved for a small business credit card can be easier than you think because even a part-time gig can qualify you.
+Getting approved for the best business credit cards can be easier than you think, the Southwest Performance Business included; even a part-time gig can qualify you.
 My wife qualifies as a freelance artist and you could be eligible too if you have a side business like driving for Uber or Lyft, selling things for a profit on eBay or even dog walking.
 Plus, if you’re a sole proprietor you can use your social security number as your business tax ID and your name as your business name.
 That’s is how I fill out all my business card applications.

 Check out this guide on how to qualify for small business card for more help with your application.

 Chase does have some specific application rules for Southwest cards.
 For example, you won’t qualify for a personal Southwest card if you currently have any other personal Southwest card or have earned an intro bonus from any personal Southwest card in the past 24 months.
 But you can have a Southwest personal credit card and a Southwest business credit card at the same time.

 And you’ll be allowed to have both Southwest business cards at the same time.
 So if you have or have had the Southwest Rapid Rewards Premier Business Credit Card, you can still apply for the Southwest Performance Business card.